 How do you see what matters in the data that you have collected?

 Kibana: The most commonly used open-source data visualization tool for osquery builds.
 Part of the ELK stack, a natural fit for teams already using Logstash and Elasticsearch.
-Kibana has a domain-specific language that allows you to write a variety of queries that cut down on the data displayed to segregate “what matters” for a given use case out of the mountain of data that you have, and allows for rough pivots on some types of data.
+Kibana has a domain-specific language that allows you to write a variety of queries that cut down on the data displayed, segregate what matters for a given use case, and allows for rough pivots on some types of data.

-Grafana: More suited for trending of data over time, another package that allows you to build visualization off of queries derived from a data store
+Grafana: More suited for trending data over time.
+Another package that allows you to build visualizations off of queries derived from a data store.

-Apache Zeppelin & Spark: analysis “notebooks” that allow you to create queries in a graphical notebook format (realistically a web page with a variety of frames) -- this allows for metadata and formatting to be placed around the data output, and in many cases, the queries can be exported in a portable format, with or without the data, to share with others.
-Not as easy to do time-based queries as Kibana, but allows more ways to approach the data for analysis (these tools were originally developed for the scientific data community, but have easily transitioned over to event analysis).
+Apache Zeppelin and Spark: Analysis notebooks that allow you to create queries in a graphical notebook format.
+This allows for metadata and formatting to be placed around the data output, and in many cases, the queries can be exported in a portable format, with or without the data, to share with others.
+These tools are not as easy to use for time-based queries as Kibana, but they allow more ways to approach the data for analysis.

-Don’t forget, successful deployment requires people + process + technology.
-While we’ve provided suggestions about the open source technology you can use to deploy osquery at scale, you will still have to determine which align best with your organization's inclinations, existing processes and resources.
-In many cases, the path of least resistance is to use whatever your admins have in place and build on top of that or adopt tools that fit your technical team's talents and skill sets (i.e. don’t have python programmers try to customize a tool written in Java).
+Don’t forget, successful deployment requires people plus process plus technology.
+While we’ve provided suggestions about the open source technology you can use to deploy osquery at scale, you will still have to determine which align best with your organization's inclinations, existing processes, and resources.
+In many cases, the path of least resistance is to use whatever your administrators already have in place and build on top of that, or adopt tools that fit your technical team's talents and skill sets.

 Related osquery resources: